tpatki/resource_module_strawman/README.md

 This section appears right after the GraphML header and before the recipe graph definition section.
 To be a valid GRUG, this section must declare all attributes for both `node` and `edge` elements.
-Currently, here are 16 attributes must be declared.
+Currently, there are 16 attributes that must be declared.
 5 for the `node` element and 11 for the `edge` elements.
-You are encouraged to define default values for each of the attributes, which then can lead to more concise recipe definitions.
-If a graph element is supposed to have the default value for an attribute, having the default in the attribute will save you specifying it in the definition.
-These 16 attributes are the following:
+You are encouraged to define the default value for each attribute, which then can lead to more concise recipe definitions.
+A graph element will inherit the default attribute values unless it specifically overrides them.
+The 16 attributes are listed in the following:

 ```xml
 <-- attributes for the recipe node elements -->